Information geometry of excess and housekeeping entropy production

-We emphasize a few important aspects of these results.
-First, our TURs and TSLs depend only on information regarding easily accessible statistics, the path length and the dynamical activity.
-Second, the TUR in \ref{eq:inttur2} diverges in the limit $\langle\mathcal{A}\rangle\tau\to\mathcal{L}$ where all activity is channeled into directed movement; this is the far-from-equilibrium regime where transitions become absolutely irreversible and without futile cycles.
-Thus, \ref{eq:inttur2} is stronger than a quadratic EP bound such as $2\mathcal{L}^{2}/(\tau\langle\mathcal{A}\rangle)$, as appears in most conventional TURs~\cite{horowitz2020thermodynamic}, which is only tight near equilibrium and does not diverge in the limit of absolute irreversibility.
-Third, \cref{eq:inttur2,eq:timelimit} imply that a finite minimal time $\taumin=\LLL/\langle\mathcal{A}\rangle$ is required to transport any observable over length $\LLL$ using activity $\langle\mathcal{A}\rangle$, and that $\epEX$ diverges as $-\ln(\tau-\taumin)$ when $\tau\to\tau_{\min}$.
-This is much stronger than the $1/\tau$ finite-time scaling reported in conventional TSLs~\cite{aurell2011optimal,shiraishi_speed_2018,van2021geometrical,nakazato2021geometrical,yoshimura2021thermodynamic,hamazaki2022speed,kohei2022}, which only becomes tight in the limit of slow driving~\cite{berut2012experimental,zhen2021universal,zhen2022inverse}.
-The difference between these finite-time scaling relations is shown in \ref{fig:comp}(left).
+The bound in \cref{eq:tur1} diverges as $\chngObs/A\to1$, the absolutely irreversible regime where all activity is channeled into directed movement.
+It is stronger than conventional TURs that are quadratic in $\chngObs$ \citep{horowitz2020thermodynamic}, which are tight only near equilibrium and do not diverge in the limit of absolute irreversibility.
+Furthermore, \cref{eq:timelimit} implies a finite minimal time $\taumin=\LLL/\langle A\rangle$, where $\epEX$ diverges as $-\ln(\tau-\taumin)$ as $\tau\to\tau_{\min}$.
+This is stronger than the $1/\tau$ finite-time scaling reported in conventional TSLs~\citep{aurell2011optimal,shiraishi_speed_2018,van2021geometrical,nakazato2021geometrical,yoshimura2021thermodynamic,hamazaki2022speed,kohei2022}, which only become tight in the limit of slow driving~\citep{berut2012experimental,zhen2021universal,zhen2022inverse}.
+The difference between these finite-time scaling relations is shown in \cref{fig:bruss}(a).
+Our bounds can be related to recently proposed far-from-equilibrium TURs~\citep{delvenne2021thermo,van2020unifiedCSLTUR} and TSLs~\citep{dechant2022minimum,lee2022speed,salazar2022lower} but go beyond these existing results, which either do not apply to nonlinear chemical systems and/or do not separately consider excess EP (therefore cannot be tight in the presence of nonconservative forces).

-Our bounds are similar to some far-from-equilibrium TURs~\cite{delvenne2021thermo,van2020unifiedCSLTUR} and TSLs~\cite{dechant2022minimum,lee2022speed,salazar2022lower} that have recently appeared in the literature.
-However, these recent results are stated either in terms of overall EP or HS excess EP, while ours is based on the information-geometric excess EP.
-For this reason, unlike previous results, our bounds apply to general chemical reaction networks, not just stochastic jump processes, and can be tight in the presence of nonconservative forces.